kennytm/dbgen/CLI.md

     started.
 The timestamp must be written in the format `YYYY-mm-dd HH:MM:SS.fff`, and it is always in UTC, regardless of the `--time-zone` setting.

+* `-e «TEMPLATE»`, `--template-string «TEMPLATE»`

+    Pass the content of a template as an inline string via this command line argument.

 * `-D «EXPR»`, `--initialize «EXPR»`

     Executes the global expression before generating files.
 This parameter can be specified multiple